Starting treatment for smoking, stimulants, cannabis, or other substance use disorders:

 Your First Appointment:

-Your first appointment will last up to one hour and will include completing some forms regarding your medical history, providing a urine sample, and having an assessment with a physician.
+Your first appointment will last up to one hour and will include completing some forms regarding your medical history, providing a urine sample (generally not required during the pandemic), and having an assessment with a physician.
 A comprehensive care plan will be developed, which includes a discussion about pharmacological treatment options as well as counseling options.
 Patients who are seeking treatment for a nicotine addiction do not require drug urine testing.

 Tobacco kills up to half of those people who use it.
 Cigarette smoke contains over 7000 chemicals, including over 65 which are known to cause cancer (including of the lung, head and neck, stomach, colon, cervix, and bladder).
 Additional risks associated with smoking include cardiovascular and lung disease, stroke, pneumonia, asthma, and reduced fertility.